Is Your Job Killing Your Back?

 Want more back- and neck-saving tips?

 SpineUniverse has a wealth of information on workplace spine safety.
-Even if you don’t work in the professions listed in this slideshow, it’s still smart to understand the best ergonomic practices for back and neck health.
+Even if you don’t work in the jobs listed here, it’s still smart to understand the best ergonomic practices for back and neck health.